programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 This section will allow you to transcribe handwriting from an image found online, which requires the image's URL.
 For this example, we'll use [`https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/transcribing-handwritten-text-with-python-and-azure/td_00044_b2.jpg`](/assets/transcribing-handwritten-text-with-python-and-azure/td_00044_b2.jpg).
 This is an image from the 1917 wartime diary of [Captain William Andrew White](https://perma.cc/AU2P-GBCA) photographed during research.
 This research involved text analysis with natural language processing to extract, catalog and relate the names of the people, locations and organizations that appeared in the diary, for which it was necessary to transcribe the writing into digital form.

-{% include figure.html filename="en-or-transcribing-handwritten-text-with-python-and-azure-07.png" alt="Visual description of figure image" caption="Figure 7.
+{% include figure.html filename="en-or-transcribing-handwritten-text-with-python-and-azure-07.png" alt="Picture of a handwritten diary entry" caption="Figure 7.
 A page from Captain White's diary" %}

 Create another new cell in your notebook, paste in the code below and run it.
 It will: